#1 Global Leader in Data Resilience

 Virtual disks are stored in each backup file as a combination of data blocks and tables of pointers to those blocks.

-When inline data deduplication is enabled in the backup job settings, the deduplication table will contain many pointers to a smaller number of blocks.
+When inline data deduplication is enabled in the backup job settings, the deduplication table will contain many pointers to fewer blocks.
 For example, a full backup of a single virtual disk might contain ten thousand blocks; if many of these blocks are identical, the backup file would contain a table of ten thousand pointers to only a few thousand actual data blocks.

 When inline data deduplication is disabled (such as when using the default settings for writing to a deduplication appliance), each entry in the table of blocks for a virtual disk either points to a data block or is ‘sparse’, representing a block containing no data.
-In the above example, a full backup of a 40 GB virtual disk containing 30 GB used space becomes a backup file containing 10 GB of sparse blocks and 30 GB of actual blocks.
-Incremental backups of such a VM would usually not contain a significant number of data blocks containing zero data, because incremental backups do not read unchanged data.
-However, exclusion of deleted file blocks and VM guest files will result in sparse blocks being stored in an incremental backup file.
-In the above example, over 8 GB of the free space in the VM consists of deleted file or “dirty” blocks, so the incremental data size is 8.27 GB when deduplication is disabled.
-This occurs even though the zero blocks are not actually read during the incremental backup: in the example image, the VM was powered off, so no data (0.0 KB) was read from the VM disk during any incremental backup.
+In the above example, a full backup of a 40 GB virtual disk containing 30 GB of used space becomes a backup file containing 10 GB of sparse blocks and 30 GB of actual blocks.
+Incremental backups of such a VM would usually not contain many data blocks containing zero data, because incremental backups do not read unchanged data.
+However, excluding deleted file blocks and VM guest files will result in sparse blocks being stored in an incremental backup file.
+In the above example, over 8 GB of the free space in the VM consists of deleted files or “dirty” blocks, so the incremental data size is 8.27 GB when deduplication is disabled.
+This occurs even though the zero blocks are not read during the incremental backup: in the example image, the VM was powered off, so no data (0.0 KB) was read from the VM disk during any incremental backup.

-When inline data deduplication is enabled, these zero blocks are instead handled by the deduplication table in such a way that they do not contribute to the deduplication ratio or to the “Data Size” statistic.
+When inline data deduplication is enabled, these zero blocks are instead handled by the deduplication table so that they do not contribute to the deduplication ratio or the “Data Size” statistic.
 In the example image above, deduplication was enabled for the most recent incremental backup, so the “Data size” is negligible.

 The deduplication ratio listed in the backup properties is the ratio of blocks in tables in the backup file to actual blocks stored in the file.
-For that reason, when the backup file contains a large number of sparse blocks, the listed deduplication ratio will be very high, or will be listed as 0.0x.
+Therefore, when the backup file contains many sparse blocks, the listed deduplication ratio will be very high or listed as 0.0x.

 Solution

-This user interface correctly reflects the backup file contents, and is working as designed.
+This user interface correctly reflects the backup file contents and works as designed.

 More Information

-The description of the backup file format in this article is simplified for clarity.
+This article's description of the backup file format is simplified for clarity.

-“Backup Size” may be larger than the size of data stored within the VM with the default settings for storage appliances (4 MB blocks, no inline deduplication, decompress before storing), even after accounting for deleted or hidden files.
-This is because of the large block size: a 4 MB block containing a very small of data will still contribute 4 MB to the Backup Size.
-This empty space will be deduplicated by the storage appliance.
+“Backup Size” may be larger than the data stored within the VM with the default settings for storage appliances (4 MB blocks, no inline deduplication, decompress before storing), even after accounting for deleted or hidden files.
+This is because of the large block size: a 4 MB block containing minimal data will still contribute 4 MB to the Backup Size.
+The storage appliance will deduplicate this space.

 To submit feedback regarding this article, please click this link: Send Article Feedback